 I’m thankful for life, for everyone and anyone who has been apart of it.
 I’ve always been a person to count my blessings and now I have to work on verbally appreciating people because life is too short and we never know when something tragic can happen.

-oyunja asked: sain baina uuu tanitai yaj holboo barih gesen yum aa herhen holboo barih ve
+oyunja said: sain baina uuu tanitai yaj holboo barih gesen yum aa herhen holboo barih ve

 e-mail haygar holbogdoj blno: email@example.com

-coreybenov asked: Why are you so AWESOME is all I want to know?!?!?!?
+coreybenov said: Why are you so AWESOME is all I want to know?!?!?!?
 Miss you so much site-mate!!
 XOXO

 Corey!!
 I miss you too!
 The Gobi isn’t the same without you :( Come back…